Table of Contents

 The unspoken Class D Designation

-There’s actually one more property classification: Class D. These are generally properties you want to stay away from.
+There’s actually one more Real Estate Class Designation: Class D. These are generally properties you want to stay away from.
 They’re considered severely run down, prone to devaluation and generally located in unfavorable areas.
 Class D properties are usually value traps and money pits—especially for new investors.

 Investors considering investing into Class D properties should;